20 UI elements every designer needs in their toolkit

 Penpot makes it easy to create a mockup of your UI design and share it with others for feedback.
 Once you know what works (and what doesn’t), you can make thoughtful tweaks to provide a better user experience.

-Why not create your first design today?
+Why not read our beginners guide to Penpot and create your first design today?
 With Penpot’s free software and library of templates for common applications, you can get started in minutes.